1. Make a good first impression

 2. Declutter your main rooms

-Once a neat, tidy and welcoming hall has been negotiated, you should create as much of a wow factor as possible in your main living spaces: chiefly the lounge and kitchen.
+Once a neat, tidy and welcoming hall has been negotiated, you should create as much of a wow factor as possible in your main living spaces: chiefly the living room and kitchen.

 It's the simple things that can have the biggest impact.
-Make sure the lounge curtains are open, letting in as much natural light as possible (yes, this is Britain, we know).
+Make sure the curtains or blinds are open, letting in as much natural light as possible (yes, this is Britain, we know).

 Make sure tables, chairs and sofas are clutter-free, with magazines and books either artfully arranged or stowed away unobtrusively on shelves or bookcases.